 Though shopping ‘til you drop is possible in Duluth, it’s better to take a break at Bent Paddle Brewing Co.’s taproom.
 Its beers have become a staple statewide, and its name is a nod to the founders’ affinity for canoeing, as well as the brewmaster’s preferred stirring tool.

-Come early evening, check into Fitger’s Inn, a hotel housed in the renovated Fitger’s Brewery Complex.
+Come in the early evening, check into Fitger’s Inn, a hotel housed in the renovated Fitger’s Brewery Complex.
 It has 62 unique rooms and suites with views of Lake Superior.

 After you’ve settled in, walk a few blocks to another Duluth landmark-turned-beer-bar: Tycoon’s Alehouse.
 Tycoon’s used to be the Duluth City Hall building, as well as a detainment center for the old police station next door.
 It’s been rehabilitated and boasts turn-of-the-century charm and, of course, great beer from Fitger’s Brewhouse.